kvncnls/kvncnls/README.md

 ## 📋 Here are a few facts about me:
-- 💻 Working full time as a freelance developer & designer.
+- 💻 I'm a fulltime frontend developer & UI designer.
-- 🌱 I’m currently learning how to work in a team.
-Usually I'm solo, so working in a team environment with Git/Jira has been an experience.
+- 🌱 I’m currently learning Nextjs and getting better with GSAP.
 - 👯 I’m looking to collaborate on freelance work and Web3-related projects
-- 💼 I'm currently booked for the rest of November & December 2021, but send me a message anyway!
+- 💼 I'm currently booked but send me a message anyway!
 We can collab in the future, or I can point you towards my network of devs and designers. 😁

 Give me a follow!: